-The windshield wiper/washer lever is on the right side of the steering column.
-With the ignition in ACC/ ACCESSORY or ON/RUN, move the windshield wiper lever to select the wiper speed.
+With the ignition in ACC/ ACCESSORY or ON/RUN/START, move the lever to select the wiper speed.

-HI: Use for fast wipes.

-LO: Use for slow wipes.
+HI: Use for fast wipes.LO: Use for slow wipes.

-INT: Move the lever up to INT for intermittent wipes, then turn the $\checkmark \overline{\Psi}$ INT band up for more frequent wipes or down for less frequent wipes.
+INT: Move the lever up to INT for intermittent wipes, then turn the ¶ ♥ INT band up for more frequent wipes or down for less frequent wipes.